KSI5/SalesHub/README.md

 - **index.html:** The main HTML file containing the structure of the web interface.
 - **cash_register.js:** The JavaScript file handling the logic for product selection, tray management, and calculations.
 - **cash_register_styles.css:** The CSS file providing styles for the user interface.
+- **cash_register.html:** This HTML file serves as the main interface for the cash register application.
+It provides the structure and layout for the user interface elements, allowing users to interact with the cash register functionality.
+- **style.css:** The CSS file responsible for styling the user interface elements in the cash register application.
+It defines the
+   visual appearance, layout, and presentation of the HTML elements defined in the cash_register.html file.
+- **server.js:** This file contains the server-side JavaScript code responsible for handling HTTP requests and responses, as well as managing the backend logic of the application.
 - **README.md:** This file containing information about the project.

 ## Functions Overview